-Six animals from each group were used to collect the data needed for the study.
-The data were evaluated using a one-way analysis of variance (ANOVA) and the Dunnett's test (Graphpad Prism 9.0, San Diego, CA, USA).
-Differences were considered significant when the p-value difference between groups was less than 0.05.
-The data in the tables were reported as mean SEM.
+Each group contained six animals, which were utilised to gather the data for the analysis.
+A oneway analysis of variance (ANOVA) and the Dunnett's test were used to assess the data (Graphpad Prism 9.0, San Diego, CA, USA).
+The data in the tables were expressed as mean $\pm$ SEM, and differences were deemed significant when the p-value difference between groups was less than 0.05.